vorner/fastmatmult/presentation/presentation.md

 # Recap: matrix multiplication

 .left-column[
+* Cell is a dot-product of a row from the left and column from the right
 * \\(C = A \times B\\)
 * \\(C\_{x, y}\\) = \\(\sum\_{i=1}^n A\_{i, y}\cdot B\_{x, i} \\)
 * \\(O(n^3)\\)